strangebuzz/cache-watcher/README.txt

 @Ideas/Decision to take
 ————————————————————————————————————————————————————————————————————————————————

+* Only display the raw go error with the verbose mode?
 * Watch Twig files?
 * Handling of XML files? ini files?
 * Handling of the old app/console?